 Rank 8: The Princess

-The highest ranking character is the princess Annette herself.
+The highest-ranking character is princess Annette herself.
 Giving the love letter directly to her is the most effective method of delivering it.

-However, if you have to, for some reason, discard the Princess card, she has tossed your letter into fire and you are eliminated from the round.
+However, if you have to, for some reason, discard the Princess card, she has tossed your letter into the fire, and you are eliminated from the round.
 If you know one of the players might hold the princess card, you could play your prince and make them discard it.